Know Your Patient Rights

 The Center will provide patients with appropriate, clinically approved methodologies for the assessment and management of pain.

-information about your responsibilities while receiving care, treatment and services.
+You are provided information about your responsibilities while receiving care, treatment and services.
 These responsibilities are outlined in the Center’s Consumer Rights and Responsibilities.

 Patients are responsible for becoming involved in health care decisions, working with health care providers to carry out treatment plans, learning about health plan coverage and maximizing healthy behaviors.
 Specific responsibilities of patients include:

-and family are responsible to provide the most accurate and complete information they can about present complaints, past illnesses, hospitalizations, medications, unexpected changes in the patient’s conditions and other patient health matters.
+Patient and family are responsible to provide the most accurate and complete information they can about present complaints, past illnesses, hospitalizations, medications, unexpected changes in the patient’s conditions and other patient health matters.

 Patient and family, as appropriate, must ask questions when they do not understand their care, treatment and service or what they are expected to do.

-and family are responsible for following the plan of care, as well as expressing concerns regarding their ability to comply.
+Patient and family are responsible for following the plan of care, as well as expressing concerns regarding their ability to comply.
 Sterling Area Health Center will make every effort to adapt the plan to the specific needs and limitations of the patients.

 When such adaptations are not recommended, the patient and family are informed of the consequences of not following the proposed plan.